ningrao/notes/js.md

 	.) when error is thrown, the new promise is rejected;
  	.) returned value in both handler is passed to the new promise resolve();
 	.) if a promise is returned, its result is passed;
- * in promise chain, if a reject handler exists, the following promise is fulfilled, unless error thrown in that handler also;
+ * in promise chain, if a reject handler exists, the following promise is fulfilled, unless error thrown in that handler as well;
  * its always async, even already resolved.
  * promise.all
   + receives non promise item